Devanshukoli/my-odinproject-journey/log.md

 - Honestly, I am not able to work on this project right now.
 But it doesn't mean I have completely forgotten about it.
 I will keep coming back and try again and again...
 - currently learning vim, found interesting [website](https://openvim.com/), which help me step by step learning vim.

+## Date: 14-Feb-2025

+- so, I'm jumping ahead and learning few intermidiate concepts of HTML, CSS.